 “Albanians are the biggest europhiles, bigger than in EU states and even irrational or overly-optimistic about what EU membership could entail or offer.

-“In FYR Macedonia there is also strong support.
+“In North Macedonia, there is also strong support.
 The more nationalist or populist forces have accused the EU of meddling but even they are not against EU accession.
 What’s more controversial is NATO membership, because it has more negative connotations.”

 What impact will enlargement have on the EU?

-Even the European Commission in its press release about FYR Macedonia and Albania admitted the EU needs to reform before accepting new members.
+Even the European Commission in its press release about North Macedonia and Albania admitted the EU needs to reform before accepting new members.

 “The EU itself needs to be ready for new members – once they have met the conditions – including from an institutional and financial perspective,” its statement read.
 “The Union must be stronger, more solid and more efficient before it can be bigger.”

 But Bieber said the financial burden of the new quartet would be miniscule compared with the size of the overall EU budget.

 He added: “The long-term risk if these countries sensed they were being left out [of the EU] would result in greater costs for Europe than the fairly minor costs of making the funds available to them.”